-Group Training Organisations, with an apprentice or trainee working in a host business of any size in receipt of the JobKeeper Payment, may be eligible for a subsidy equivalent to $1,500 per fortnight.
-This applies to wages paid from 1 April 2020 to 30 September 2020.
-The apprentice or trainee must have been in an Australian Apprenticeship as at 1 March 2020.
+Group Training Organisations with an apprentice or trainee working in a host business of any size in receipt of the JobKeeper Payment will also be eligible for the wage subsidy.
+Eligible Group Training Organisations will receive a subsidy equivalent to $1,500 per fortnight for wages paid from 1 April 2020 to 27 September 2020.

 Registrations are open.
-Final claims must be lodged by 31 December 2020.
+Final claims must be lodged by 31 December 2021.

 Visit the Australian Apprenticeships website.